- How Many Blog Posts Should I Write Per Week? - March 5, 2023

 …and keywords like “AI blog generator.”

-In a world that has advertisements everywhere we look–(about 5,000 per day in fact)–authentic, high-value media is extremely visible and influential.
+In a world that has advertisements everywhere you look–about 5,000 per day, in fact–authentic, high-value media is extremely effective.

 Table of Contents

-If you’re reading this post, you probably know that SEO and content go hand-in-hand.
+If you’re reading this post, you probably know that search engine optimization (SEO) and content go hand-in-hand.

-Plus, content marketing can significantly reduce your media spend.
-With content SEO, you only pay for the cost of making web pages and blog articles.
-Once you’ve achieved a high rank for keywords that are driving traffic and sales to your site, you’re effectively getting “free” leads.
+Plus, SEO content can significantly reduce your media spend.
+If you rank for a keyword organically with SEO content, you don’t have to pay for an ad to get a user to your site.
+Seriously: once you’ve achieved a high rank for keywords that are driving traffic and sales to your site, you’re effectively getting free leads.

-10 Ways to Create High Quality Content for SEO
+10 Tips You Need in Order to Create Content for SEO

 1. Keyword Research